getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

     level="warning"
 %}

 Enabling tracing augments your existing error data by capturing interactions among your software systems.
-With tracing, Sentry tracks metrics about your software performance, like throughput and latency, as well as displays the impact of errors across multiple systems.
+With tracing, Sentry tracks your software performance, measuring things like throughput and latency, and can also display the impact of errors across multiple systems.
 Tracing makes Sentry a more complete monitoring solution, helping you both diagnose problems and measure your application's overall health more easily.
 Tracing in Sentry provides insights such as:

 - What occurred for a specific error event or issue
 - The conditions that cause bottlenecks or latency issues in your application